peteroupc/html3dutil/doc/H3DU.Math.md

 Adds two 3-element vectors and returns a new vector with the result.
 Adding two vectors is the same as adding each of their components.
+The resulting vector:<ul>
-The resulting vector describes a straight-line path for the combined paths described by the given vectors, in either order.
+<li>describes a straight-line path for the
+combined paths described by the given vectors, in either order, and
+<li>will come "between" the two vectors given (at their shortest angle) if all three start
+at the same position.</ul>

 #### Parameters